unkhz/almost-static-site/app/api/pages/oh-yeah.md

 ---
 ## Child pages as separate pages (Subpages)

 This page contains subpages that are shown as separate pages with their own sub menu below the main menu.
+Each of the subpages are defined in individual YAML/Markdown files.